Bucket List: 101 Things To Do Before You Die

 Couple in love

 To get things straight — you don’t need to be in a relationship to be happy.
-Are You Looking For A Relationship To Complete Yourself? is an article I wrote in 2009 — when I was still single — talking about how we are complete beings who don’t need relationships to complete ourselves or to be happy.
+Are You Looking For a Relationship To Complete Yourself? is an article I wrote in 2009 — when I was still single — talking about how we are complete beings who don’t need relationships to complete ourselves or to be happy.
 Media often hypes up the notion of “finding your soulmate,” “being in love,” and “happily ever after,” like being in a relationship with someone is the answer to all life’s problems.

 However, to meet the right person who shares similar values as you, supports you in your life endeavors, and loves you unconditionally — this is one of probably one of the best things that can ever happen to anyone.
 I was a complete individual before I met my husband Ken; I thought that I was the happiest I could ever be and this was as good as life gets.
 After I met him and we got together, my life became several layers richer — layers which I never knew were there before.
 I have finally experienced for myself the true meaning and value of being in a conscious relationship with someone who is the perfect match for you, and I believe this is something that all of you out there can have for yourself too.